 In lieu of flowers, please donate to ROBS Scholarship in her memory.
 Please send a check to Carmen Roldan, 49 Linda Lane, North Babylon NY 11703

-Condolences can be sent to Florence’s daughter Kate at the following address: Kate Corkery
+_______ Condolences can be sent to Florence’s daughter Kate at the following address: Kate Corkery

 50 Erwin Street